Sometimes something just wants to tear you to pieces, and there’s no point in talking to it. In this section, we’ll discuss the combat system.

 Determining Damage

+If a skill check achieves a success or hard success, damage is determined by rolling damage dice.
 If an extreme success (⅕ of Skill) or critical success (01 on d100) is achieved, critical damage is dealt:

 • for blunt weapons, damage equals maximum weapon damage + maximum damage bonus